How you can stay safe in the summer heat

 picture of sun shining over a valley

-Laura Paulin, MD, MHS, Pulmonary and Critical Care Medicine, shared what you should know about staying safe in the heat, especially if you, or someone you know, has an existing health condition.
+Laura Paulin, MD, MHS, Pulmonary and Critical Care Medicine, shares what you should know about staying safe in the heat, especially if you or someone you know has an existing health condition.
+She also recommends keeping an eye on poor air quality as that can result in more incidents of cardiac events, respiratory illnesses, emergency room visits, hospitalizations and even death.

 Some basic heat safety tips are:

 • Be prepared.
-Keep an eye on the weather forecast and air quality index (AQI) if you have plans.
+Keep an eye on the weather forecast and the air quality index (AQI), especially if you plan to go outdoors.
+On days with high heat and humidity, the harmful effects of air pollutants increase.

-• If you need to go out, plan your outings early in the morning or later in the evening when temperatures are cooler.
+• When you do go out, try to plan your outings early in the morning or later in the evening when temperatures are cooler.

 Those with pre-existing medical conditions